elaijavelasco/CS121-student-management-system/README.md

 **Student Management System** is a console application coded in Python programming language.
 This system used ```CSV file``` as database for storing records.
 It ables to display the records in table structured format.
 The project uses ```CRUD functionality``` that enable the users to manipulate student information stored in the database.
 This project is a user-friendly application created to store and monitor student records conveniently.

 ## :clipboard: Features
+Student Management System provides the following features:

+### Main App Menu UI
++ Admin Mode
++ Student Mode

+### Admin Mode
++ Admin Login
-+ Display Main Menu
++ Admin Menu
-+ Add New Student
+  1. Add Student Record
-+ View Student Information
+  2. View Student Records
-+ Search Student Record
+  3. Search Student Records
-+ Update Student Record
+  4. Update Student Records
+  5. Delete Student Records

+### Student Mode
-+ Delete Student Information
++ Student Menu
+  1. View Records
+  2. Search Records

 ## :computer: Installation
 1. Click [Student Management System](https://github.com/elaijavelasco/CS121-student-management-system.git) to be directed to the project's repository.